purplxholic/database_proj/README.md

 # give priveledge to guest user on command line
 mysql -u root -p
-CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'guest'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';
 FLUSH PRIVILEGES;